sihan-shao/LightPorpTorch/README.md

 - [ ] Make the sampling size of the Fraunhofer Propagator at the target plane the same for various wavelength.

-- [ ] Implement a 4-f system example.
+- [ ] A 4-f system example.

 - [ ] Seperate SLM and DOE class.

-- [ ] Implement polarization modulation SLM for vectorial E-field (adds phase mask to $E_x$ and $E_y$ independently).
+- [ ] Polarization modulation SLM for vectorial E-field (adds phase mask to $E_x$ and $E_y$ independently).

-- [ ] Implement more Polarization-based elements such as beam splitter and linear polarizer.
+- [ ] More Polarization-based elements such as beam splitter and linear polarizer.

-- [ ] Implement Chirped z-transform propagation algorithms.
+- [ ] Chirped z-transform propagation algorithms.
 Ref: "Efficient full-path optical calculation of scalar and vector diffraction using the Bluestein method"

-- [ ] Implement off-axis propagation algorithms.
+- [ ] Off-axis propagation algorithms.
 Ref: "Modeling off-axis diffraction with least-sampling angular spectrum method."

 ## Getting Start and Examples